keneanung/nexus-package-repository/README.md

 - `version`: The version of the package.
 This `string` allows the package manager to notify the user of updates of installed packages.
 Ideally, this is a [semantic version](https://semver.org/).
 If no version is found in the package, the file is hashed and its start is used as a version string to recognize updates.
 - `dependencies`: An array of `strings`.
 Each string is the package name of another package that this package depends on as it is given **inside the NXS package**.
 This allows the package manager to check for installed dependencies and possibly install them first.
+- `website`: If you have a homepage with more information about the package, add this value.